 ”You only have to chat to these guys for five minutes to appreciate what they can still contribute … how valuable they are within society.”

-We are providing platforms on which veterans can tell their story and demonstrate their capability.
-Whether active in the arts, running workshops for schools or encouraging folk struggling with addiction, ex-servicemen and women have a unique contribution to make.
-Part of this contribution is to counter the stigma and taboos which cast doubt on their usefulness.
+We are providing platforms on which veterans can be employed to tell their story and demonstrate their capability.
+They have a unique contribution to make in creating a more receptive, understanding and helpful environment for anyone overcoming homelessness or mental trauma.
+Part of their work is to counter the fear and stigma which cast doubt on their usefulness or desirability.

-Our main focus is a one or two week run of The Terminus, a play whose central character is a homeless war veteran suffering from Post Traumatic Stress Disorder.
-We will be employing combat veteran actors, all of whom have personal experience of mental trauma, homelessness or both.
+Hats Off for Bootsie will be staging a run of The Terminus.
+Its central character is a homeless war veteran suffering from Post Traumatic Stress Disorder.
+We will be employing combat veteran actors, many of whom have personal experience of mental trauma, homelessness or both.
 The Terminus will run in tandem with a number of publicity ventures to generate national interest in the issues it raises.

 ” …an exceptional play … a wonderful piece of writing … the only play yet to attract us beyond our Shakespeare remit.”

 Founder of UK & US Combat Veteran Players

 Bootsie, Albert Lines, was a World War II veteran who lived rough on the streets of Kingston Upon Thames in the 60s and 70s.